HBO Max: TNT Sports Premium add-on

+Max DAZN Package

+From October 24, 2024, in Spain, Max has added a new Max DAZN package that costs €44.99 per month, in addition to the Sports package that is optional for the Standard and Premium plans, it includes four DAZN channels in addition to Eurosport with the best sport that fans could wish for.

+LaLiga, the UFC, or the Formula 1 and MotoGP world championships will be available to subscribers of the Max DAZN Package, in addition to having all the movies, series and documentaries on the platform with the same advantages as the Premium Plan.

 Technologies and accessibility

 At launch, HBO Max did not support 4K, HDR, Dolby Vision, or Dolby Atmos, but support for these technologies were planned as "part of the HBO Max product roadmap".
 Support for 4K, HDR, and Atmos was added starting with the release of Wonder Woman 1984, with WarnerMedia promising to add more content in these formats throughout 2021 and beyond.

 The service provided closed captioning support at launch, but initially lacked support for audio description (AD) for those with visual impairments.
 In October 2020, the American Council of the Blind announced it had reached a settlement with WarnerMedia whereby at least 1,500 hours of HBO Max content will be available with AD by the end of March 2021, increasing to at least 6,000 hours by March 2023, along with other accessibility enhancements to the website and apps by September 2021.
 HBO Max later began rolling out AD on select titles on March 26, 2021.

+HBO Max also offers selected content with American Sign Language (ASL) interpretation; in 2025, season 2 of The Last of Us became the first television series on a streaming service to offer a signed version of its first-run episodes.
+In June 2025, tying in with its setting and themes, it was announced that Sinners would become the first film to be offered on a streaming platform in Black American Sign Language (BASL).